San Diego

 Whether it’s a dusty laptop or a drawer full of tangled cords, there’s a second life waiting for your electronics.

 Computers 2 Kids accepts working and non-working computers, phones, cords, and accessories- refurbishing them for students and families or recovering valuable materials.
-San Diego Futures Foundation gives devices a new purpose through low-cost computer programs and recycling to fund educational initiatives.

 Being Alive provides working computers to individuals living with AIDS, while Out of the Closet resells electronics to fund HIV/AIDS services.